Modified Quantum Wheatstone Bridge based on current circulation: Interaction with the environment

 The results corresponding to this configuration are shown in Fig.~\ref{Environment_fig}.

-In Fig.~\ref{Environment_fig} (a), we observe that introducing dephasing via zero-current B\"{u}ttiker voltage probes shifts the point at which the upper and lower branch conductances change sign, a shift that directly impacts the device functionality since the detection of $\textnormal{J}_3$ relies on the current's sign reversal.
+In Fig.~\ref{Environment_fig} (a), it is observed that introducing dephasing via zero-current B\"{u}ttiker voltage probes shifts the point at which the upper and lower branch conductances change sign, a shift that directly impacts the device functionality since the detection of $\textnormal{J}_3$ relies on the current's sign reversal.
 Nevertheless, even for a relatively strong system–B\"{u}ttiker bath coupling of $\gamma_P = 0.5$, this shift remains modest.
-We also see that the absolute magnitude of the conductance reduces significantly in the presence of the external probes.
-Examining the phase diagrams in Fig.~\ref{Environment_fig} (b) and (c), which display the negative and positive values of the upper and lower branch conductances respectively, we find that the zero crossings of both conductances begin to shift gradually as $\gamma_P$ is increased.
+Also,the absolute magnitude of the conductance reduces significantly in the presence of the external probes.
+Examining the phase diagrams in Fig.~\ref{Environment_fig} (b) and (c), which display the negative and positive values of the upper and lower branch conductances respectively, it is found that the zero crossings of both conductances begin to shift gradually as $\gamma_P$ is increased.
 This trend continues slowly until $\gamma_P \sim \gamma$, beyond which the zero crossings move more rapidly.
 Also, the shift is not symmetric, the divergence in the lower branch conductance occurs significantly faster than in the upper branch conductance.
 Additionally, if the coupling becomes very strong, the device eventually loses its functionality.